Who is Russell Brunson and why should you listen to him? That’s what I’m going to tackle right now. Let’s jump in.

 That’s something that we should all be doing as SEOs, marketers, and business people.

-Theories and hypothesis are fine as long as you actually test them.
+Theories and hypotheses are fine as long as you actually test them.
 If you don’t test them, they aren’t true.
 Seek real market feedback when it comes to everything in your business.

 That includes your marketing, products, customer experience, etc.